SaketSingh1012/Skill_set/Grit_and_Growth_Mindset.md

 # Question 1: Summary
 # Answer:
-Success depends on effort and drive, not simply IQ.
-Key indicators of success in a variety of fields include grit, desire, and perseverance.
-Grit is important in school and increases graduation rates.
-"Growth mindset" can aid in fostering grit; talent alone cannot ensure it.
-It's critical to develop grit-building techniques, especially for young people, and this necessitates a readiness to learn from mistakes.
+Achieving success isn't just about being smart; it's about working hard and staying motivated.
+Key factors for success include determination, passion, and the ability to keep going.
+Doing well in school and graduating often comes down to having a strong will to succeed.
+Having a "growth mindset," which means believing you can improve, can help build this determination.
+It's not enough to rely solely on talent; you have to be ready to learn from your failures to develop the grit needed for success.

 # Question 2: Summary
 # Answer:
-Growth mindset, developed by Carol Dweck, is revolutionizing education and learning by highlighting the significance of attitudes for achievement.
-There are two mindsets: development (believing abilities are acquired through effort) and fixed (believing abilities are innate).
-The fundamental tenet is that people with a growth mindset view their talents as pliable and place a strong emphasis on learning and development, which results in higher accomplishments.
-People's attitudes toward effort, difficulties, failures, and criticism are influenced by their perspective; people with a growth mindset view these things as opportunities for learning.
-For a culture of efficient learning, it is vital to create a growth mindset because the mindset can vary over time and differs by beliefs and focus.
+The concept of a growth mindset, introduced by Carol Dweck, is changing how we think about success in education.
+It involves two types of mindsets: the growth mindset (belief in developing abilities through effort) and the fixed mindset (belief that abilities are innate).
+People with a growth mindset see their talents as something they can improve, and they prioritize learning and development, leading to greater achievements.
+Your mindset affects how you view effort, challenges, failures, and feedback – those with a growth mindset see these as opportunities to learn.
+To foster effective learning, it's essential to promote a growth mindset, as people's beliefs and focus can change over time.

 # Question 3: What is the Internal Locus of Control?
 What is the key point in the video?
 # Answer: